OWASP/samm/v2.0/beta/core/verification/v-security-testing.md

 ### Activity
 Use automated security test tools to automatically test software, resulting in more efficient security testing and higher quality results.

+SAMMv1.5 - CR2:

+Many security vulnerabilities at the code level are complex to understand and require careful inspection for discovery.
+However, there are many useful automation solutions available to automatically analyze code for bugs and vulnerabilities.

+There are both commercial and open-source products available to cover popular programming languages and frameworks.
+Selection of an appropriate code analysis solution is based on several factors including depth and accuracy of inspection, product usability and usage model, expandability and customization features, applicability to the organization’s architecture and technology stack(s), etc.

+Utilize input from security-savvy technical staff as well as developers and development managers in the selection process, and review overall results with stakeholders.

+SAMMv1.5 - ST2:

+In order to test for security issues, a potentially large number of input cases must be checked against each software interface, which can make effective security testing using manual test case implementation and execution unwieldy.
+Thus, automated security test tools should be used to automatically test software, resulting in more efficient security testing and higher quality results.

+Both commercial and open-source products are available and should be reviewed for appropriateness for the organization.
+Selecting a a suitable tool is based on several factors including robustness and accuracy of built-in security test cases, efficacy at testing architecture types important to organization, customization to change or add test cases, quality and usability of findings to the development organization, etc..

+Utilize input from security-savvy technical staff as well as development and quality assurance staff in the selection process, and review overall results with stakeholders.

 #### Maturity Questions
 ##### Q 1
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat?
+##### Do project teams use automated testing tools to find security problems?

 **Answer Options**

-- Option 1
-- Option 2
-- Option 3
-- Option 4
+- No
+- Yes, a small percentage are/do
+- Yes, at least half of them are/do
+- Yes, the majority of them are/do

 #### Notes

-Increase the frequency of tests and extend their coverage.
+*Increase the frequency of tests and extend their coverage.*

-Basic security issues are detected and fixed by the development team through automation, allowing manual testing to focus on more complex attack vectors.
+*Basic security issues are detected and fixed by the development team through automation, allowing manual testing to focus on more complex attack vectors.*

+*this is a copy of SAMMv1.5 CR2 and ST2*

 #### OWASP References